monkxy/blacket-scripts/README.md

 # blacket-scripts
 These are scripts you can use on Blacket to enhance the user experience.
-All scripts in this repo were aproved by Xotic.
+All scripts in this repo were approved by Xotic.